eostrom/notebook/source/2015-05-22-dropbox-express-with-ecmascript-6.html.markdown

 This a combination of necessary configuration (the parser, the environments) and my personal preferences (the rules).

-In part 2, we'll start developing the app, test-first.
+In [part 2], we'll start developing the app, test-first.

 [contact]: mailto:erik@echographia.com "I don't have comments set up yet."
 [node]: http://nodejs.org/